11 Easy Exercises for Ankylosing Spondylitis to Improve Joint Stiffness

 This is a kind of a very good breathing exercise that will prevent any future respiratory complications

-Apply it gently over your upper back and lower back area for 5 to 10 minutes and you would feel instant relief in your pain.
+Apply it gently over your upper back and lower back area for 5 to 10 minutes, and you will feel instant relief from your pain.

 Keep Reading: Biologics for Ankylosing Spondylitis: Everything you should know